semaperepelitsa/smart_titles/Readme.md

 Copyright
 ---
 Created by Semyon Perepelitsa.
 Distributed under MIT license.
-See LICENSE.txt for further details.
+See License.txt for further details.